-Our experiments yield the following novel results: (1) UPAs are more efficient than DAs in 82 a trader setting, which is in sharp contrast with the established results in non-trader settings; (2) 83 UPAs generate more stable price dynamics; (3) UPAs induces subjects to more truthfully reveal 84 information about abatement costs for emissions; and (4) a considerable proportion of the total 85 trades in DAs consist of speculative trades that decrease its performance.
-With these results, we 86 conclude that UPAs work better than DAs in a trader setting.
-Our results appear to be contradictory 87 with earlier experimental MPS studies that consistently apply DAs.
-However, many previous works 88 have not considered UPAs for comparison, except Smith et al. (1982).
-89
+Our experiments yield the following novel results: (1) UPAs are more efficient than DAs in a trader setting, which is in sharp contrast with the established results in non-trader settings; (2) UPAs generate more stable price dynamics; (3) UPAs induces subjects to more truthfully reveal information about abatement costs for emissions; and (4) a considerable proportion of the total trades in DAs consist of speculative trades that decrease its performance.
+With these results, we conclude that UPAs are likely to work better than DAs in a trader setting.
+Our results appear to be contradictory with earlier experimental MPS studies that consistently apply DAs.
+However, many previous works have not considered UPAs for comparison, except Smith et al. (1982).

-90 UPAs attract less attention in MPS studies of trader settings, although the UPAs are often 91 employed for the real world trades such as in Tokyo Commodity Exchange.
-Our results shed light 92 on effectiveness of UPAs to MPSs, noting that a primary objective of MPSs is to achieve efficiency 93 for pollution reduction.
-On the other hand, based on our observations for DA experiments, we 94 realize that subjects often trade permits without considering their underlying cost and value, which 95 we call "speculative trades."
-We demonstrate that a considerable proportion of the total trades consist of such speculation that leads to efficiency losses and unstable price dynamics in DAs 96 under trader settings, which has never been illustrated in any previous literature.
-This "speculative" 97 result can be considered consistent with the arguments made by Shiller (1981, 2005).
-That is, if 98 individuals' trading behavior is more dependent on their expectation of the rate of return rather 99 than the underlying value of assets or stocks, then the corresponding price and market dynamics 100 can be very volatile.
-10
+UPAs attract less attention in MPS studies of trader settings, although the UPAs are often employed for the real world trades such as in Tokyo Commodity Exchange.
+Our results shed light on effectiveness of UPAs for MPSs, noting that a primary objective of MPSs is to achieve efficiency for pollution reduction.
+On the other hand, based on our observations for DA experiments, we realize that subjects often trade permits without considering their underlying cost and value, which we call "speculative trades."
+We demonstrate that a considerable proportion of the total trades consist of such speculation that leads to efficiency losses and unstable price dynamics in DAs under trader settings, which has never been illustrated in any previous literature.
+This "speculative" result can be considered consistent with the arguments made by Shiller (1981, 2005) and Smith et al. (1988).
+That is, if individuals' trading behavior is more dependent on their expectation of the rate of return rather than the underlying value of assets or stocks, then the corresponding price and market dynamics can be very volatile.